EricKMY/posd2020f_TA/README.md

   │
   └── Rectangle(id:4)

-  id will be unique, so there will only be one shape to be return.
+  id will be unique, so there will only be one shape to return.
 ```
 7. Implement following funtion and class in `utility.h` and the corresponding unit test in `ut_utility.h`.
 ```